t-data-h/tdh-gcp/README.md

 * tdh-gcp-compute.sh:

   This is the base script for creating a new GCP Compute Instance.
-It Will create an instance and optionally attach data disks to the instance.
+It will create an instance and optionally attach data disks to the instance.
 It is used by the master and worker init script for creating custom instances.